SAP-archive/docs/concepts/monitor/training_analytics.md

 ### Split intent
 If an intent has both low precision and low recall, while the recall scores of the other intents are acceptable, it may reflect a use case that is too broad semantically.
 Try splitting this intent into several intents.

-## Reality Check
+## Reality check

-This tips are only available if you have a validation file.
-You can select an intent in the dropdown and then have metrics about how the reality (from your validation file) and the training dataset are different.
-The goal is too have a dataset that represent the reality as best as possible.
+This helps you to ensure that your dataset represents reality as far as possible.

+Before you can carry out a reality check, you must first upload a validation file.

-You can find the length of your expressions in your training compared to the medium length of the sentences sent by your users.
-You can find the most important words in your intent compared to the most important words when your users chat.
-If some words are missing in your dataset, or if some words are never used by your users, you'll have a tip describing what you can do to solve this issue.
+Under **Make your dataset closer to reality**, choose an intent in the dropdown.
+You’ll then get metrics about how close your training dataset is to reality (from your validation file), as well as suggestions to improve your dataset.
+For example, you can find the length of the expressions in your training dataset compared with the medium length of the sentences sent by your users.
+You can also find the most important words in your intent compared with the most important words when your users chat.
+If some words are missing in your dataset, or if some words are never used by your users, we provide tips to help you solve the issue.

 ## Your entity detection benchmark